Narathu: Assassination by Pateikkaya

 The chief of Pateikkaya, angered by Narathu's action, sent a group of eight assassins, disguised as Brahmin astrologers in 1171.
 The eight managed to gain an audience with the king while hiding their swords underneath their robes.
 They quickly slew the king.
 When the palace guards rushed in, they all committed suicide.

 Assassination by Polonnaruwa

-According to a theory proposed by Gordon Luce, Narathu may have been killed by the assassins from Kingdom of Polonnaruwa in 1165.
+According to a theory proposed by Gordon Luce, Narathu may have been killed by the assassins from the Kingdom of Polonnaruwa in 1165.
 His theory has been strongly refuted by Htin Aung as pure conjecture.
-Wilhelm Geiger also refuted this in his trustworthiness of Mahavamsa saying"It is hardly doubtful that the report in the Culavamsa of the Ramanna campaign is much exaggerated, as the Burmese chronicles have nothing to say about such a catastrophe having overtaken their country".
+Wilhelm Geiger also refuted this in his Trustworthiness of Mahavamsa saying "It is hardly doubtful that the report in the Culavamsa of the Ramanna campaign is much exaggerated, as the Burmese chronicles have nothing to say about such a catastrophe having overtaken their country".